tariqhawis/injectbot/README.md

 # =|)=-injrobot-=|>

+## About injrobot

-## Powerfull web tool for scans and exploits SQL Injection web vulnerability.
+### Powerfull web tool for scans and exploits SQL Injection web vulnerability.

+A tool I made almost  12 years ago for my own use.
+I couldn't be more regretful to keep it from public all this long.
+Now It is time to let other SQLi enthusiasts to use and contribute to this wonderful tool

+### What can it do ?
-In this web tool you can find mostly all kind of exploit types of SQL Injections, includeing MySQL (4, 5 and above), SQL Server (2005, 2008 and above), MS Access DB; with various kinds of techniques. starts from fetching tables and data records, to read file from and upload web shell in to the target system.

-All that in a simple, user friendly, user interface, yet powerfull with evasion techniques and fast results.
+With yhis easy-to-use web-tool you can find mostly all kind of exploit types of SQL Injections, includeing MySQL (4, 5 and above), SQL Server (2005, 2008 and above), and MS Access DB; covering various kinds of techniques; From fetching tables and data records, to read file from and upload web shell into the target system; And all that in a simple, user friendly, yet powerfull with evasion techniques and fast results.

 # Have an idea for InjRobot?

-There is a lot to add to the script, I have listed some of them in TODO.txt file, but I am certain there is much more can be added whether to enhance the performance or the frontend to make much use friendly!
+There are plenty of improvments this script could use, I have listed some of them in TODO.txt file, but I am certain there is much more can be added whether to enhance the performance, or to the frontend to make it prettier and more user friendly!

 If you want to add something and have any cool idea related to this tool, please contact me using github issues and I will update the master version.